 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes No obvious evidence of significant dampness or rot.
+There is evidence of wood boring insect infestation.
+Copies of guarantees for treatment should be transferred.

 Chimney stacks

 Repair category 1

 Notes No significant defects evident.